zacsek/jruby_test/README.md

 	</dependencies>
 ```

-And finally it configures the plugins to produce the uber-Jar.
+And finally it configures the plugins to produce the Uber-Jar.

-On loading, it adds `GEM_HOME` and `GEM_PATH` to the Ruby script environment, both point to paths inside the JAR, and unpacks a tmp directory which it sets as `HOME` (This is because some gems want to write to HOME. ex. pry gem wants to write to ~/.pryrc)
+On loading, it adds `GEM_HOME` and `GEM_PATH` to the Ruby script environment, both point to paths inside the JAR, and unpacks a tmp directory which it sets as `HOME`.
+(This is because some gems want to write to `HOME`.
+For example: pry gem wants to write to `~/.pryrc`)

 # Hopefully: